uxdxdev/libraig/README.md

 # libraig
-Client API for R.A.I.G. server application. `libraig` facilitates communication between the game client and the remote RAIG server application by sending path requests and commands while receiving and processesing results.
+Client API for R.A.I.G. server application. `libraig` facilitates communication between the game client and the remote RAIG server application by sending path requests and commands while receiving and processing results.

 ## Instructions
 - Download the repo